bihealth/sodar-server/docs_manual/source/admin_commands.rst

     Clean up and normalize previously imported sample sheets for non-standard data or other issues.
 Also updates render tables and creates a backup ISA-Tab version of the normalized sheets.
+``resetzone``
+    Reset landing zone state.
+Usable for cases where a zone has entered a frozen state due to e.g. server or network issues.
+Sets user iRODS access to the zone corresponding to settings after zone initialization and sets the zone status to ``ACTIVE``, allowing for further user activity.
+Reset will not be performed if active Celery jobs for validation or moving of the same zone exist.
+Provide the landing zone UUID with the ``-z`` or ``--zone`` argument.
 ``syncnames``
     Synchronize alternative names for sample sheet material search.
 ``syncstudytables``